aws/sagemaker-training-toolkit/README.md

   ...
 ```

 When training starts, SageMaker Training Toolkit will print all available environment variables.
+Please see the [reference on environment variables](https://github.com/aws/sagemaker-training-toolkit/blob/master/ENVIRONMENT_VARIABLES.md) for a full list of provided environment variables.

 ### Get information about the container environment

 To get information about the container environment, initialize an `Environment` object.
-The `Environment` provides access to aspects of the training environment relevant to training jobs, including hyperparameters, system characteristics, filesystem locations, environment variables and configuration settings.
+`Environment` provides access to aspects of the environment relevant to training jobs, including hyperparameters, system characteristics, filesystem locations, environment variables and configuration settings.
-It is a read-only snapshot of the container environment during training.
-It doesn't contain any form of state.
+It is a read-only snapshot of the container environment during training, and it doesn't contain any form of state.

 ``` python
 from sagemaker_training import environment